SelectQuoteLabs/SQComponents/notes/CardList.md

 ## Technical Notes

 The onListItemClick callback will return the whole listItem you passed to the component.
-You can then use the listItem.header or listItem.secondaryRows objects directly.
+This needs to be passed in each tab.
+You can then use the listItem.header or listItem objects directly.

 Sample with custom width and height: